MrBlinky/Arduboy-Python-Utilities/readme.md

 ### Dependencies

-* Requires Python 2.7.x or 3.7.x with PySerial installed.
+* Requires Python 3 with PySerial and Pillow installed.

 ### Installing dependencies

-* Download and install python 2.7.x from https://www.python.org/downloads/ if it is not already installed
+* Download and install python 3 from https://www.python.org/downloads/
 * Make sure the option 'Add python.exe to path' is checked on install options (Windows)
 * After install run 'python -m pip install pyserial' from command line.
 For OSX run 'easy_install pyserial' from terminal.

-Note:
-Not all utilities work with Python 3.7.x yet.
+* Also run 'python -m pip install pillow' from command line to install the pillow module.
+For OSX run 'easy_install pillow' from terminal.

 ## Uploader
-* Works with both Python 2.7.x **AND** 3.7.x
 * Requires pySerial: `python -m pip install pyserial`

 .Hex file and .Arduboy uploader for Arduboy